grpc/grpc.io/content/en/blog/grpc-csharp-future.md

-- the Grpc.Tools nuget package which provides the codegen build integration for C# projects will continue to be supported (and will potentially get improvements) - as it's used by both Grpc.Core and grpc-dotnet.
+- the Grpc.Tools nuget package which provides the codegen build integration for C# projects will continue to be supported (and will potentially get improvements) -- as it's used by both Grpc.Core and grpc-dotnet.
 This package is independent of C core.
 - Grpc.Core.Api package is a prerequisite for grpc-dotnet so it will potentially evolve over time as well (but it's a pure C# API only package and since it only contains the public API surface, changes are very infrequent)

-### Q/A
+### Q & A

 **I'm a current Grpc.Core user, what does this mean for me?**